Tochi Onyebuchi: Early life

-Onyebuchi was born in Northampton, Massachusetts.
+Onyebuchi was born in Northampton, Massachusetts, United states.
 His parents were Nigerian Igbo immigrants Elizabeth Ihuegbu and Nnamdi Onyebuchi, who was a restaurant manager.
 His first name means "praise God" in Igbo.

-His family lived in New Britain, Connecticut, until 1998, when his father died at aged 39.
+His family lived in New Britain, Connecticut, until 1998, when his father died at the age of 39.
 His family then moved to Newington, Connecticut, to a mostly white neighborhood.
 He attended the Choate Rosemary Hall school in Wallingford, Connecticut.

-He says, "Growing up as the son of Nigerian immigrants, I always felt like I was in a position where I didn't completely identify as an African-American; I can trace my family eight generations back, but I'm not fully Nigerian, because I was born in America.
+He says: "Growing up as the son of Nigerian immigrants, I always felt like I was in a position where I didn't completely identify as an African-American; I can trace my family eight generations back, but I'm not fully Nigerian, because I was born in America.
 I operate in that sort of in-between space."

 As a youth, Onyebuchi was an avid reader and was strongly influenced by X-Men comics, especially the character of Black Panther.
 While he appreciated works by black authors he was required to read in high school, such as Their Eyes Were Watching God, Invisible Man and Native Son, he preferred adventure and science fiction stories.
 His favorite book was the manga series Blade of the Immortal.

 In high school, he studied abroad for a year in France, where he fell in love with Alexandre Dumas's The Count of Monte Cristo, and was inspired when he learned Dumas was of African ancestry.
-He wrote extensively growing up and attempted to sell his first novel in high school.
+Onyebuchi wrote extensively growing up and attempted to sell his first novel in high school.

 He attended Yale University, graduating with a degree in political science in 2009.
 While there, he was a member of the fraternity of St. Anthony Hall.
 During college, he spent a summer in Morocco learning Arabic.

 He earned a Master of Fine Arts degree in screenwriting from New York University's Tisch School of the Arts.
 While getting his MFA, he worked as a digital media intern for Marvel Comics.

 Onyebuchi also received a master's degree in Global Economic Law from Instituts d'études politiques in France.
 He then attended Columbia Law School, receiving a Juris Doctor degree in 2015.
 There, he "got woke" about the differences between the lives of white and black Americans.